SEKOIA-IO/documentation/docs/operation_center/integration_catalog/cloud_and_saas/aws/aws_flow_logs.md

 - Go to the tab *Flow logs*
 - Click on *Create flow log*
 - Set up the flow log: we recommend to capture all traffic (accepted and rejected).

+### Create the intake

+Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format `AWS Flowlogs`.

+### Pull events

+Go to the [playbook page](https://app.sekoia.io/operations/playbooks) and create a new playbook with the [AWS Flowlogs trigger](https://docs.sekoia.io/playbooks/library/aws/#fetch-flowlog-records).
+You can use the existing template to fasten and ease the creation of your playbook.

+Set up the module configuration with the [AWS Access Key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html), the secret key and the region name.
+Set up the trigger configuration with the name of the S3 Bucket, hosting the Flowlogs records, and a prefix to select the objects (optional, e.g `WSLogs/313000002243/vpcflowlogs/`).

+At the end of the playbook, set up the action `Push events to intake` with a SEKOIA.IO API key and the intake key, from the intake previously created.

+Start the playbook and enjoy your events.

 ## Further Readings
 - [AWS VPC Overview](https://aws.amazon.com/vpc/)